mbcx4ts5/AnkiAnalysis/README.md

 Interval: The amount of time between an initial and future review (in days for due cards, seconds for learning cards and new cards).

 Queue: The group that cards are placed in.
 "New" for unseen cards, "Due" for review cards, "Learning" for unseen but not yet learnt cards and lapsed review cards.

-Young Card: A review card with an interval less than 21 days.

-Mature Card: A review card with an interval of 21 days or more.

 Learning Review: Any review of a card that has not yet graduated graduated to the Due Queue.